micahchoo/staging-nw/Portfolio/research-and-writing/_posts/2019-01-01-Making-The-Invisible-Visible-Around-An-RO-Plant.md

 ---
 layout: post
-title: 'Making The Invisible Visible Around An RO Plant'
+title: 'Making The Invisible Visible Around An Water treatment Plant'
 caption: The project aimed initially to investigate how reliance on RO plants could be reduced at a state level.
 description: >
  The team, with feedback from partners, decided to create a prototype that could highlight the potential adverse effects of extensive RO plant usage.
-date: '01-02-2019
+date: '01-02-2019'
-'
 image:
   path: /assets/img/projects/ROplant.jpg
 sitemap: true